katalon-studio-samples/jira-ui-tests/README.md

 # katalon-studio-samples
 ## JIRA UI TESTS
 The **jira-ui-tests** is a testing project with examples of performing UI functional automation test on JIRA Web Application using Katalon Studio.
-The examples in this project are various from simple to advance tests:
+The examples in this project are various from simple to advance tests

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.